 But if you want a more personalized experience, check out the best rated guesthouses and farms around the Logar Valley.

-Inside Logarska Dolina - Drive
+Inside Logarska Dolina – Drive or Nature Park Trail

 The advantage of Logarska Dolina (or not depending on your perspective) is that you can drive all the way to the end of the valley.
-The road is in good conditions.
+The road is in good condition.
 It is a very easy drive.

-So there are 3 main ways to explore the Valley:
+So, there are 3 main ways to explore the Valley:

 - Walk the whole trail (mostly flat)